appitiza/workmanager/README.md

 I have added the cloud function code in firebasefunction folder please have a look.

+[In a similar fashion, you can host your admin website in Firebase Hosting section(Iwill be updating same)]

 ### Note:
 `google-services.json` added in this project will connect your app to my firebase account.You need to replace it with yours .